esi-neuroscience/acme/doc/source/classifier_tutorial.rst

     X_train, X_test, y_train, y_test = train_test_split(data.data, data.target, test_size=0.5, random_state=42)

-Training and evaluating the classifiers
+Training and Evaluating The Classifiers
 ---------------------------------------

-Next, we define three scikit-learn classifiers: K nearest neighbors, a NeuralNet, and support vector machine.
-We train each of them on the training set and evaluate their accuracy on the test set using the `score` method.
+Next, we define three scikit-learn classifiers: K nearest neighbors (:class:`~sklearn.neighbors.KNeighborsClassifier`), a neural network model (:class:`~sklearn.neural_network.MLPClassifier`), and a support vector machine (:class:`~sklearn.svm.SVC`).
+We train each of them on the training set and evaluate their accuracy on the test set using the respective ``score`` methods.

 .. code-block:: python